 However, on the whole, I didn’t really experience any side effects from Symprove.
 And when I did, it was entirely my own fault.

 On two separate days, I couldn’t find the shot glass that helps you measure your 70ml of Symprove – so thought I’d just guess and swig from the bottle.
-I evidently drank much more than is recommended and as a result, experienced a really upset stomach.
+I evidently drank much more than is recommended and as a result, experienced diarrhoea.

 While Symprove bacteria is ‘friendly’, it’s nonetheless powerful.
 Flooding your intestines with too much of it can therefore disrupt the balance and result in unwanted effects, something I can definitely attest to.
 I’d therefore recommend you carefully measure out your Symprove shot, unless you want to spend the day running to the bathroom.

 While there currently is no Symprove for kids, according to the brand, Symprove is suitable for children to take from 6 months onwards (or once breastfeeding ends).
 The guideline dose is 1ml per kg of body weight.

 Does Symprove Break a Fast?

 If you’re following intermittent fasting, you might be worried that taking your daily dose of Symprove might mean that you’re breaking your fast.
 However, be rest assured that taking a probiotic is not classed as digesting a drink or food substance, so would not be classified as eating.
 In conclusion, taking a probiotic will not break a fast.

 Symprove has received an awful lot of hype and PR, with some of the country’s biggest newspapers and magazines reviewing it.

 However, remove the smoke and mirrors and you might wonder whether Symprove is really worth it.
 Is spending £150 on some soluble bacteria for your gut really that sensible?